 In this excerpt from the programme ‘Seven Days’ some of the members of the Simon Community describe the work they do, and the places they look for and find the homeless.

-This 'Seven Days' report by Rodney Rice was broadcast on 21 October 1969.
+This 'Seven Days' report was broadcast on 21 October 1969.
+The reporter is Rodney Rice.

 The Simon Community now has centres throughout Ireland.